 Freshwater pearl cultivation originated in Lake Biwa, Japan in 1914.
 For over half a century, pearls from this lake enjoyed status as the most beautiful in the world.
 Consequently, freshwater pearls from all over Asia began to be falsely referred to as “Biwa Pearls.”
 (Technically, Biwa pearls can only be from Lake Biwa.)
 Sadly, around the mid-1970s, pearl production in Lake Biwa began to decline then nearly ceased to exist.
 The primary cause was environmental pollution.
 Today, measures are being taken to reinvigorate pearl production there.

 Meanwhile, Lake Kasumi ga Ura has emerged as one of Japan’s only freshwater pearl producing bodies of water.
-Please refer to our description of Japan Kasumi pearls for more information about their unique origin and the fascinating history and dedication of their farmers.
+Please refer to our description of

 American Freshwater Pearls